janotaz/kcc/README.md

 measure.
 This applies both to code and comments.
 Identifiers in CamelCase is considered bad form but sometimes tolerated, and `c_style` is not permitted at all since underscore is an operator.
-Function and variable identifiers are very often boiled down to an absolute minumum, short identifiers 1-3 chars long are commonplace, which does not impact readability and comprehension given that definitions are adequately annotated.
+Function and variable identifiers are very often boiled down to an absolute minimum, short identifiers 1-3 chars long are commonplace, which does not impact readability and comprehension given that definitions are adequately annotated.
 Short identifiers might sound like a bad idea to a Java programmer not used to identifiers shorter than 100 bytes, but a well-structured and well-formatted k program typically fits on